 After you have a venue in mind, you’ll need to find out more basic information about it.
 Are you able to hold a reservation for the date you want the event to be hosted?
 Is there a deposit that needs to be made to hold the reservation?
-What the maximum number of people that the place can hold?
-Is there a set caterer or entertainment provider that venue requires you to use?
+What is the maximum number of people that the place can hold?
+Is there a set caterer or entertainment provider that the venue requires you to use?
 There are many specifics that go into choosing a venue.
 Utilize your committee when you are choosing a venue, it will make it much less challenging.

 5. Advertise it

 Once the date is set and the venue is booked, it is time to spread the word about the reunion details.
 You can utilize many different methods to advertise the reunion.
 This is a good way to ensure that the information reaches as many of your classmates as possible.
-Social media, high school email lists and creating a website that can be shared are all ways to ensure that the details will be publicized.
-Be sure to include the date, time and venue.
-A brief description about who the event is for can also be helpful, just to ensure the correct people are invited.
+Social media, high school email lists, and creating a website that can be shared are all ways to ensure that the details will be publicized.
+Be sure to include the date, time, and venue.
+A brief description of who the event is for can also be helpful, just to ensure the correct people are invited.
 Also, include your name and email just in case people have questions.

 6. Decision Making

 When planning a class reunion, there are many decisions that need to be made.
 Would you like a photographer/photo booth?
 Do you need a DJ?
 Food is expected, but are you doing the cooking or are you hiring a caterer?
 How many decorations do you need and are you following a theme?
-Do you need ribbons, tablecloths, goodie bags or invitations?
+Do you need ribbons*, tablecloths*, goodie bags, or invitations*?
 These decisions, and so many others, can be made by the committee and then split into specific tasks for each member.